 Five years after leaving his family behind, William returned to the small community of Stroud in September 1945 just after World War II had come to an end and was anxious for life to get back to normal.

-George Young
+Pilot Officer George Young |

 William's son George (my father) had also recently returned to civilian life.
 George, having enlisted in the Royal Canadian Air Force just 2 years earlier, was sent to train in Edmonton and Winnipeg where he earned his Navigator's Wings and was ultimately promoted to Flying Officer.
 But the war ended when George was home on his embarkation leave so he never saw action.